hlatki/frontend-dev-presentation/slides.md

 ## The File Structure of a Website

 * index.html
-* Good organization to have seperate files for CSS, images, JS, etc.
+* Good organization to have seperate folders for CSS, images, JS, etc.